hishizuka/pizero_bikecomputer/doc/software_installation.md

   - Pair or disconnect an ANT+ bike light.
   - Auto Control automatically controls a paired ANT+ bike light from ambient light and braking hints while recording.
 - Control
-  - Pair or disconnect an ANT+ remote.
-  - Enable or disable the BLE Zwift Click V2 remote.
+  - Pair or disconnect an ANT+ remote or a BLE Zwift Click V2 remote.
 - Temperature
   - Pair or disconnect an ANT+ temperature sensor.
 - Trainer